dhis2/dhis2-docs/src/developer/web-api/metadata.md

 }
 ```

 Please notice that's also possible to just update one of the two.
 That means in case we would like to update the description while keeping the keywords, we would just need to provide the icon key and the descripton json field.
-Same would work to update the keywords and leave the original description untouched.
+Same would work the other way around, to update the keywords and leave the original description untouched.

 To delete a custom icon we use the resource